afni/afni/doc/SphinxDocs/SUMA/Controllers.rst

          :guilabel:`BHelp`: Obtain context specific help by clicking on this button then clicking on the contextfor which you want information.

+         .. _GL_CN_WHelp:

+         :guilabel:`WHelp`: Obtain web-based context specific help by clicking on this button then clicking on the contextfor which you want information.

+         .. _CL_CN_All_Objs:

+         :guilabel:`All Objs`: Initialize controllers for all objects that have one.
+This is particularly useful when a particular may not be visible under the default settings.

          .. _GL_CN_Switch:

          :guilabel:`Switch`: Switch between controller notebook pages.
 You can use the arrows to cycle between pages or set the page number directly.

-         .. _CL_CN_All_Objs:

-         :guilabel:`All Objs`: Initialize controllers for all objects that have one.
-This is particularly useful when a particular may not be visible under the default settings.

 .. include:: auto_inc/SurfCont_help.inc
 .. include:: auto_inc/TractCont_help.inc